saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 result = rust.multiply(2, 3)
 print(result)
 ```

 In this blog post, I will give a short introduction to PyO3.
 After that, I will discuss several example functions, written in Rust and called from Python.
-Some of these examples include
+Some of these examples include:
-- multiply numbers and sum vectors
+- multiply numbers
-- print different types (dicts, lists, arrrays)
+- calculate the n-th Fibonacci in Python as well as in Rust
+- sum the the numbers in a list
+- use a variety of types in Rust functions that are called from Python
 - use a Rust struct in Python code
-- serialize a Pydantic basemodel as a struct in Rust
+- use Python to send JSON to Rust and serialize that JSON as a struct
-- calculate the n-th Fibonacci in Python as well as in Rust
 - allow Rust to use the logger from the Python runtime
 - generating an Error in Rust and catching it as an exception in Python